greglook/merkle-db/bench/README.md

 ## Other Thoughts

-- Terraform config for setting up an entire test VPC and EMR cluster.
 - Script to manage submitting jobs to the EMR cluster and monitoring/recording the results.
 - Better: unattended "build uberjar, publish, spin up cluster, run ten times, then shut down"